ubco-W2022T2-data301/Group35/README.md

 - Shakthi Vel: Hello, I'm interested in programming and I like chess.
 - Saketh Anand: I work in Tim Hortons and am honing my skills in programming.
-- PVanshika : I am a part-time tutor and I am always looking for new start up ideas :)
+- Vanshika : I am a part-time tutor and I am always looking for new start up ideas :)

 ## Images